 Go to www.weigelfuneral.com to sign the guestbook and share memories with her family.

-To send flowers to Marlane's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marlane Peterson, please visit our floral store.